harikrishnaalvala/ajackus_assignment/README.md

 ### User Management Dashboard - Frontend
-This is the frontend of the Employee Management System built using React.js.
-The frontend communicates with the backend API to manage employee records.
-It includes features to add, edit, delete, and display employee details.
+This is the frontend of the User Management Dashboard built using React.js.
+The frontend communicates with the backend API to manage User records.
+It includes features to add, edit, delete, and display User details.

 ### Features
-Display Employee Records: View a table of employee details including auto-incremented user IDs (simulated on the frontend).
+Display User Records: View a table of User details including auto-incremented user IDs (simulated on the frontend).
-Add New Employee: Form to add a new employee record to the system.
+Add New User: Form to add a new User record to the system.
-Edit Employee Details: Ability to edit existing employee records.
+Edit User Details: Ability to edit existing User records.
-Delete Employee: Option to delete an employee from the list.
+Delete User: Option to delete an User from the list.
 Responsive UI: The application is fully responsive and looks great on desktop, tablet, and mobile screens.
 Error Handling: Display appropriate error messages, such as when an email is already in use during updates.